kubevirt/project-infra/github/ci/prow-deploy/README.md

 ### Generate manifests

-When configuration and secrets are in place in the environment specific directories, we can finally call kustomize to generate environment specific manifests:
+When configuration and secrets are in place in the overlay specific directories, we can finally call kustomize to generate overlay specific manifests:

-    ~/go/bin/kustomize build kustom/environments/$environment > prow-deploy.yaml
+    ~/go/bin/kustomize build kustom/overlays/$overlay > prow-deploy.yaml

 WARNING: There is a version of kustomize that is embedded in kubectl, but it's not the version required by this deployment, so don't use it.